EdwinVW/dapr-workshop/Assignment07/step-by-step.md

 1. Add a parameter named `daprClient` of type `DaprClient` to the constructor.

-1. Replace the line where the `_fineCalculatorLicenseKey` is set to a hard-coded value with the following code:
+1. Replace the line where the `_fineCalculatorLicenseKey` is set with a value retrieved from the settings with the following code:

    ```csharp
    var secrets = daprClient.GetSecretAsync(